 Base salaries for new executive officers are initially determined by evaluating the responsibilities of the position to be held and the experience of the individual, and by reference to the competitive marketplace for executive talent, including a comparison to base salaries for comparable positions at other companies.
-The Commany participates each year in two nationwide salary surveys of between approximately 350 and 400 large public companies performed by nationally recognized compensation consulting firms.
+The Company participates each year in two nationwide salary surveys of between approximately 350 and 400 large public companies performed by nationally recognized compensation consulting firms.
 The Committee uses the data compiled from these surveys to assist it in establishing base salaries.
-In general, base salaries for executives are targeted to a range that is within the third quartile (the fourth quartile being the highest) of the compensation paid by such other companies.
+In general, base salaries and total compensation for executives are targeted to a range that is within the third quartile (the fourth quartile being the highest) of the compensation paid by such other companies.
+Mr. Miller's base salary is also targeted in this range, and his total compensation is targeted to a range within the fourth quartile.
 In addition, in establishing salary levels within that range, the Committee considers the competitiveness of the executives' entire compensation package.
-For 1993, salary levels were within or below this range, based on competitive salary data compiled in 1992 and updated for use in 1993.
+For 1995, salary levels were within or below this range, based on competitive salary data compiled in 1994 and updated for use in 1995.